 - In partial paralysis, the lower face is generally more affected.

-- In severe cases, there is often demonstrable loss of taste over the front of the tongue and intolerance to high-pitched or loud noises.
+- In severe cases, there is often demonstrable loss of taste over the anterior two thirds of the tongue and intolerance to high-pitched or loud noises.
 It may cause mild dysarthria and difficulty with eating.

 The most common system used for describing the degree of paralysis is the House-Brackmann scale, where 1 is normal power and 6 is total paralysis.

-It is important to identify whether the patient has an upper motor neurone (UMN) or lower motor neurone (LMN) lesion, to assist in identifying the cause.
+It is important to identify whether the patient has an UMN or LMN lesion, to assist in identifying the cause.

 - In an LMN lesion, the patient can't wrinkle their forehead - the final common pathway to the muscles is destroyed.
 The lesion must be either in the pons, or outside the brainstem (posterior fossa, bony canal, middle ear or outside skull).

-- In an upper motor neurone (UMN) lesion, the upper facial muscles are partially spared because of alternative pathways in the brainstem, ie the patient can wrinkle their forehead (unless there is bilateral lesion) and the sagging of the face seen with LMN palsies is not as prominent.
+- In a UMN lesion, the upper facial muscles are partially spared because of alternative pathways in the brainstem, ie the patient can wrinkle their forehead (unless there is bilateral lesion) and the sagging of the face seen with LMN palsies is not as prominent.
 There appear to be different pathways for voluntary and emotional movement.